SonarSystems/Cocos2d-JS-v3-Tutorial-14---Positioning-Using-Place/README.md

-Cocos2d-JS-v3-Tutorial-14---Positioning-Using-Place
+Cocos2d-JS v3 Tutorial 14 - Positioning Using Place
 ===================================================

-Code for the following video tutorial
+Code for the following video tutorial http://youtu.be/pabzhVq5xME